Sahiyo: History

 On 26 February 2021, Sahiyo launched Bhaiyo, an organization for men who oppose FGC.
 Bhaiyo hosts online webinars, town halls, and community education events; creates international relationships in the form of exchange/mission trips to build knowledge of anti-FGC activism; and raises awareness of the issue.
-In March, Sahiyo co-hosted a parallel session and organized the United Nation's Virtual 65th Commission on the Status of Women, where they introduced their Voices to End FGM/C project.
+In March, Sahiyo co-hosted a parallel session and organized the United Nations' Virtual 65th Commission on the Status of Women, where they introduced their Voices to End FGM/C project.

 From 14 January to 25 February 2022, StoryCenter and Sahiyo hosted the sixth annual Voices to End FGM/C digital storytelling workshop virtually.
 Sahiyo also launched the Critical Intersections research project, which investigates how FGC survivors and activists have often encountered racist narratives and/or other critical oppressive intersections in their work and their recovery.
 On 20 January, Sahiyo India held a webinar, "How to Stop the Rising Trend of Medicalisation of Female Genital Cutting in Asia".
 On 1 February, CARE Atlanta Global Innovation Hub hosted a webinar on reproductive rights and justice, with Sahiyo's U.S. Executive Director Mariya Taher as a guest speaker talking about FGC in the U.S. On 6 February, Sahiyo hosted the second Sahiyo Discusses club with author Shabnam Samuel about her memoir, A Fractured Life.
 On the same day, Sahiyo launched the social media campaign, Each Bhaiyo, Reach Bhaiyo, with the goal of increasing recruitment of male allies to join Bhaiyo.
 On 14 March, Sahiyo partnered with the Global Platform at the 66th NGO Commission on the Status of Women to host a webinar called "Engaging Men to End Female Genital Mutilation/Cutting."